aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/shape-options/working-with-the-shadow-effect-of-shape-or-chart/_index.md

 - [ShadowEffect.getTransparency()](https://reference.aspose.com/cells/nodejs-cpp/shadoweffect/#getTransparency--)

 ## **Working with the Shadow Effect of Shape or Chart**
-The following sample code loads the [source excel file](5115425.xlsx) and accesses the first shape in the first worksheet and sets the sub-properties of the [Shape.getShadowEffect()](https://reference.aspose.com/cells/nodejs-cpp/shape/#getShadowEffect--) property and then saves the workbook in the [output excel file](5115411.xlsx).
+The following sample code loads the source Excel file, accesses the first shape in the first worksheet, sets the sub‑properties of the [Shape.getShadowEffect()](https://reference.aspose.com/cells/nodejs-cpp/shape/#getShadowEffect--) property, and then saves the workbook to the output Excel file.

 ```javascript
 const path = require("path");